UwUDev/ygege/docs/docker-guide.md

 ## 2. Create and fill the file `config.json`

-In the `ygege` folder, create a `config.json` file with your YGG information :
+In the `ygege` folder, create a `config.json` file with your YGG information:

 ```json
 {